Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/Deployment.md

 ![image](https://user-images.githubusercontent.com/116351573/209018131-f08b4874-cf75-4585-af54-6106e6bb0727.png)

-## View the dashboard in Power BI service!
+## View the dashboard in Power BI service

 1. Login to Power BI service and select your workspace in left-hand side pane, under workspaces scroll down and select your report from “Reports” section, once you select the report, it will open, and you can see all the pages listed in “Pages” as highlighted in below image: